FairportRobotics/arduino-library/README.md

-	255 - fillAll: this function sets all LEDSs to the specified to color 254 - fillRainbow: this function sets all LEDs to a rainbow (regardless of any information that precedes it)
+	255 - fillAll: this function sets all LEDSs to the specified to color 254 - fillRainbow: this function sets all LEDs to a rainbow (regardless of any information that precedes it) 253 - switchGradient: this function will gradient the current color of all LEDs to the specified color